by Iram Shaukat

 Do you want to your children to be bilingual or polyglots?
 Here’s a perfect solution – worldschooling!
 BUT, this comes with a warning! –

-You won’t learn a new lanugage if you travel to a place where everyone speaks your native tongue!
+You won’t learn a new language if you travel to a place where everyone speaks English!

-Tip – Travel to a place where all of the citizens don’t understand you, and you’ll learn the language fast!
+Tip – Travel to a place where all of the citizens don’t know English, and you’ll learn the local language fast!

 The key to this is to study the language in advance.
 Win-win for homeschooling families who want to study a second or third language anyway!